We assessed over 80 suppliers on environmental and social risks in 2018.

 At Hormel Foods, our multifaceted supply chain includes suppliers of hogs, turkeys, ingredients, packaging materials and transportation.

-We expect every one of our suppliers (domestic and international) to operate according to our ethical business practices.
-All of our purchases are from suppliers that are compliant with our sourcing policy, and we strictly enforce suspension of any supplier not in accordance with such policies.
-Additionally, we have established supplier quality management (SQM), which evaluates our suppliers based on quality, delivery, service, technology and price.
+We have established supplier quality management (SQM), which evaluates our suppliers based on quality, delivery, service, technology and price.
 Our ingredient suppliers are subject to additional measurements to further ensure quality and food safety.
 Suppliers that exceed our established standards are eligible for our annual Hormel Foods Spirit of Excellence Awards.
-In 2017 alone, we recognized 90 suppliers for their performance.
+In 2018 alone, we recognized 71 suppliers for their performance.

 Hormel Foods values the long-standing relationships we have established with our suppliers.
-In fact, in calendar year 2017 only approximately 16 percent of our purchases were from new suppliers.
+In fact, in calendar year 2018 only approximately 4 percent of our purchases were from new suppliers.
 We are continuously looking for ways to assess our current supplier relationships to ensure that environmental/social risks are addressed and mitigated.
-To that end, in 2014 we completed a category-level assessment process to identify risks.
-As a next step, we are working with our suppliers in categories where risks have been identified.
-In 2016, we assessed 41 suppliers on environmental and social risks.
-In addition, we completed a high-level water risk assessment of our top suppliers in 2017.
+In 2017, we completed a high-level water risk assessment of our top suppliers.
+We also assessed over 80 suppliers on environmental and social risks in 2018.

 Supplier Diversity Program